CodeJugalbandi/ExploringConcurrency/scratch/fp_to_the_rescue/README.md

 **KRISHNA** So, far so good.
 But we have observed that the structure of the sequential code is quite different from that of the concurrent code.

-**BRAHMA** Yes indeed, and so languages like JavaScript/C#, has evolved syntactic layer with async-await constructs which underneath that use these abstractions.
+**BRAHMA** Yes indeed, and so languages like JavaScript/C# have evolved a syntactic layer with async-await constructs.
+These under the hood use these abstractions.
 In Scala too, we have the async library that does that job.
 Since we've looked at the earlier sequential example in Scala, lets see it in that.

 ```scala
 def getRequestData(url: String): Future[String] = async {